-If you have read any of my getting started with Umbraco guides, then you'll know that I recommend and favor using strong types objects with Umbraco.
-As Umbraco doesn't allow you to work with strongly-typed objects out-of-the-box, you'll need to use a third-party package, or write something yourself.
+If you have read any of my getting started with Umbraco guides, you'll know that I recommend and favour using strongly-typed objects when building websites powered by Umbraco CMS.
+As Umbraco doesn't allow you to work with strongly-typed objects out-of-the-box, you'll need to use a third-party package, or write something yourself. uSiteBuilder is a free community package that will allow you to work this way.
+When you work with uSiteBuilder you might run into a few surprises along the way.
+Unfortunately, it is not that well documented.
+One issue you may encounter is this one.

 One common issue I run into regularly when setting a site up is: